Nandigram I: Infrastructure

 There are 98 inhabited villages in Nandigram I CD block.
 All 98 villages (100%) have power supply.
 All 98 villages (100%) have drinking water supply.
 22 villages (22.45%) have post offices.
-96 villages (97.96%) have telephones (including landlines, public call offices and mobile phones).
-23 villages (23.47%) have a pucca (paved) approach road and 17 villages (17.35%) have transport communication (includes bus service, rail facility and navigable waterways).
-21 villages (21.43%) have agricultural credit societies.
-7 villages (7.14%) have banks.
+All villages (100%) have telephones (including landlines, public call offices and mobile phones).
+All villages (100%) have more or less pucca (paved) approach road and 7 villages (7.14%) have banks.

-In 2007-08, around 40% of rural households in the district had electricity.

-In 2013-14, there were 57 fertiliser depots, 12 seed stores and 31 fair price shops in the CD Block.

 Agriculture

 According to the District Human Development Report of Purba Medinipur: The agricultural sector is the lifeline of a predominantly rural economy.
 It is largely dependent on the Low Capacity Deep Tubewells (around 50%) or High Capacity Deep Tubewells (around 27%) for irrigation, as the district does not have a good network of canals, compared to some of the neighbouring districts.
 In many cases the canals are drainage canals which get the backflow of river water at times of high tide or the rainy season.
-The average size of land holding in Purba Medinipur, in 2005-06, was 0.73 hectares against 1.01 hectares in West Bengal.
+The average size of land holding in Purba Medinipur, in 2005–06, was 0.73 hectares against 1.01 hectares in West Bengal.